 Swimming is an essential, lifelong skill.
 Not only is it critical to learn how to be safe in the water, but it’s also a great way to stay active: Swimming conditions the heart and lungs and builds muscular strength and endurance.

 Life Time offers options for kids (and adults) to learn and play in the pool.
 They can start by gaining the safety skills they need, then advance to participating in recreational or competitive programming.

-We asked Alicia Kockler, vice president of Life Time Aquatics and Kids, to answer some commonly asked questions about Life Time Swim so you know what’s available.
+We asked Alicia Kockler, senior vice president of Life Time Kids and Aquatics, to answer some commonly asked questions about Life Time Swim so you know what’s available.

 What types of programs does Life Time Swim offer?

 We offer group, semi-private, and private swim lessons for ages 4 months through adults.
 After they gain the skills they need through lessons, kids ages 6–18 can join our recreational or competitive swim teams, while adults can participate in our master’s swim program.

 Don’t let the name “master’s” intimidate you: As long as you can swim two lengths of the pool without stopping, we’d love to have you join us.
 People join the master’s program for various reasons.
 Some are looking for a low-impact workout, for instance, while others are training to improve the swim leg of a triathlon.